shivpatel/bitwarden_rs-local-backup/README.md

 # bitwarden_rs-local-backup
 Create encrypted backups of your Bitwarden_RS database locally every 6 hours.
 Maintains backups from the last 30 days.

+**Important:** Make sure to securely store your backup encryption key somewhere outside your vault (e.g. printed and stored in physical safe).
+Losing your backup encryption key will make all backups useless.

 ## How to Use

 Use this in conjuction with `rsync` running over `cron` on a remote machine (e.g. your computer) to remotely save the backups.
 Use at least 2 remote machines for redundancy.
 For example: